• Home

 “History has shown that for every 100 buildings, 24 are damaged in the first year, 15 in the second, seven in the third, six in the fourth and three in the fifth.
 This means that 55% of all buildings are damaged within five years.
 The annual cost of this damage can run into the billion-dollar range.”

 Keeping water away from your adobes is the most important aspect of protecting your home.
 Unfortunately, some of the methods for doing this have actually caused more harm than good.
-For instance, stuccoing your adobe home may be one of the worst things you can do, for several reasons.
-(Please note that the following information is referring to non-stabilized, sun-dried adobe, and does not necessarily refer to burnt adobe.)
+For instance, stuccoing your adobe home with a modern Portland cement based stucco may be one of the worst things you can do, for several reasons.

-The ability for adobe to “breathe” is one of the most critical factors to insure its longevity.
-To be able to “breathe” simply means that the adobe has the ability to release water vapor once the adobe itself becomes damp.
-Usually, adobe can only adequately breathe if it is open to the elements, i.e., it is not stuccoed, or painted, or covered with siding, etc. If you can actually see each individual adobe brick in your walls in its natural state, including the joints, then you have an adobe structure that is able to “breathe.”
-If stucco, siding, plaster or paint hides your adobe, then the ability of it to breathe is restricted.
+The ability of adobe to “breathe” is one of the most critical factors for ensuring its longevity.
+To “breathe” means that the adobe can release water vapor when it becomes damp.
+Adobe can usually adequately breathe only if it is exposed to the elements, i.e., not covered with stucco, paint, siding, or similar materials.
+If you can see each individual adobe brick and the mortar joints in your walls in their natural state, then your adobe structure can breathe.
+However, if stucco, siding, plaster, or paint covers your adobe, its ability to breathe is restricted.

-When moisture is introduced into the adobe, it begins to lose its strength; the wetter the adobe gets, the weaker it becomes.
-Naturally, when adobe is totally dry it means that it is hard, and the compressive strength of each individual block is relatively high, resulting in each dry adobe able to bear quite a bit of weight.
-Add moisture to this same adobe and naturally it becomes weaker, for the dry, hard earth that the adobe is made up of is now, depending on just how wet it becomes, in danger of reverting back to its original makeup: mud.
-We know that mud is simply not that strong, offering no strength to allow any weight to bear on it.
-Mud may be a great thing for rejuvenating one’s tired and wrinkled face, but no one would ever seriously think of living in a liquid mud house.
+When moisture is introduced into adobe, it begins to lose its strength; the wetter the adobe gets, the weaker it becomes.
+Properly made adobe is completely dry, hard, and the compressive strength of each individual block is relatively high, allowing it to bear a significant amount of weight.
+However, adding moisture makes the adobe weaker.
+Depending on how wet it becomes, the dry, hard earth that forms the adobe is in danger of reverting back to its original state: mud.
+Mud is not strong and cannot bear any weight.
+While mud might be great for rejuvenating one’s tired and wrinkled face, no one would seriously consider living in a liquid mud house.

 Small amounts of moisture in an adobe brick is not particularly detrimental if that moisture is allowed to quickly evaporate from that adobe.
 Adobe homes are predominantly constructed in desert environments where rainfall is seldom and there are usually long dry spells between these rainfalls.
 Certainly living and having been raised in Tucson, I am aware of the monsoon season where we get much of our annual rainfall over the space of a couple of months.
 Often times this amount of rainfall falling at one stroke can be quite voluminous, but usually the desert sun quickly comes back out and everything goes back to becoming bone dry.